PAEDIATRIC INNOVATION, EDUCATION & RESEARCH NETWORK

 For patients due chemotherapy, GCSF should be stopped at least 24 hours before the planned start date of chemotherapy.

 Patients with high risk neuroblastoma, during rapid COJEC will receive GCSF as per specific regimen as stated in the protocol.
 Chemotherapy is administered at 10 day intervals and GCSF is given as primary prophylaxis for 6-7 days in between, to ensure the patient can receive the scheduled chemotherapy on time and to minimise gut toxicity.
-Please refer to the HR NB1 protocol for the GCSF schedule.
+Please refer to the high risk neuroblastoma protocol for the GCSF schedule.

 Monitoring